 If it’s possible, you’d better keep an original frame rate.
 Usually videos have the best quality if there frame rate is between 25-30 fps.
+Since spring 2014 YouTube supports 60fps frame rate that video gamers begged for.
 Some modern cameras give even 2000 fps, but YouTube doesn’t support such a quality yet.

 Most suitable codecs for YouTube are H.264, MPEG-2 or MPEG-4.
 These codecs are used in most modern videos, so you’ll hardly need to change this parameter.

-YouTube states that the best format to use is MP4.
+YouTube is a video streaming site.
+So if you want to upload an audio track, a slideshow, a PowerPoint presentation or a cartoon to YouTube, you should encode it into a video format.
+YouTube states that the best format to use is MP4 (standard, HD and Ultra HD 4K quality).
 It’s not as heavy as AVI and provides better quality than FLV.
 WMV HD format seems to lose its quality, while 3GP and SWF resolutions are too small.

 Audio quality is not less important than video one.
 Even if your video track is a masterpiece, bad sound will spoil the whole idea.
 The recommended sound parameters are: MP3 or AAC format, 44.1kHz sampling rate and the higher bitrate possible, but no less than 192 kbps.

 PRO TIP: You must own copyright on any audio accompanying your video.
 If you don’t have audio for your video file, you can add it from YouTube Audio Library.
 There are 2 types of audio tracks: royalty-free and ad-supported music.
 It’s up to you to select a track license type.